-In order to do this, you'll need to obtain an ATM card for your savings account.
-An ATM card is different from a normal debit card, in that you can't use it for purchases -- you can only use it at your financial institution's own ATMs to withdraw cash or to make transfers.
+To do this, you’ll need to obtain an ATM card for your savings account.
+An ATM card is different from a normal debit card in that you can’t use it for purchases. you can only use it at your financial institution’s own ATMs to withdraw cash or to make transfers.

 A second strategy is using a credit card for as many purchases and payments as possible, then making one single withdrawal to pay off the card purchases every month with a single transaction.

-An interest checking account is just what it sounds like: a checking account that pays interest on your cash, and without the monthly transaction limit.
+An interest checking account pays interest on your cash and without the monthly transaction limit.

 Online financial institutions (banks and credit unions, mainly) are often able to offer higher interest rates for all their financial products and services because they don’t have the burden of maintaining brick-and-mortar facilities.
 By using this site, you can quickly and easily find a checking account paying high interest.
 It may not be as high as you can earn on a savings account, but it may come close.